olamideoladejo/Global-Superstore-Analysis-/README.md

  - Total shipping cost: $1.35M

 ###### Countries generating the highest profit and Top 3 products in each country
-- United state is generated highest profit in 2014 ($944k) and the Top 3 productsthat generated this profit are Canon imageClass($19k), GBC DocuBind($13k),Hewlett Packard Laser Jet ($12k).
+- United state is generated highest profit in 2014 ($944k) and the Top 3 productsthat generated this profit are Canon imageClass Copier ($16k), GBC DocuBind TL300 Electric Binding System ($1.9k),Hewlett Packard LaserJet 3310 Copies($3.6k).
-- India is the Second Profitable Countries With the Top 3 producta being Luxor classic pen set($2.4k), Cisco Phone($2.2k), Hamilton breach Blender ($1.9k)
+- India is the Second Profitable Countries With the Top 3 products being Sauder Classic Bookcase,Traditional ($2.4k), Cisco Smart Phone, with Caller ID ($1.6k), Hamilton Beach REfrigerator ($1.4k)
-- The third most profitable country in China and the top e products in china are Bush Classic BookCase ($1.9k), BIC Cristal Pens($1.8k), Acer Aspire Laptop($1.7k)
+- The third most profitable country in China and the top e products in china are Bush Classic BookCase ($1.4k), Bush Classic Bookcade, Mobile s($1.2k), HP Copy Machine, Color($1.7k)

 ###### Subcategories with the highest average shipping cost in the United States
 - The Top 3 subcategories the the United States by average shipping cost are Copiers($163), Machine($132), Tables($70)
--

 ###### Nigeria’s Profit in 2014 compared to other African Countries and reasons for low profitability
 - Nigeria's profitability is lower compared to other African countries (-$23,000).
 One of the factors causing this could be high average discounts: Nigeria is one of the countries with high average discounts, and other countries with similarly high average discounts also have negative profits.